danielegrattarola/danielegrattarola.github.io/_posts/2021-03-12-gnn-lecture-part-2.md

 The idea of message passing networks was introduced in a paper by [Gilmer et al.]() in 2017 and it essentially boils GNN layers down to three main steps:

 1. Every node in the graph computes a __message__ for each of its neighbors.
 Messages are a function of the node, the neighbor, and the edge between them.
 2. Messages are sent, and every node __aggregates__ the messages it receives, using a permutation-invariant function (i.e., it doesn't matter in which order the messages are received).
-This function is usually a sum or an average, but it can be anything.
+This function is usually a sum or an average.
 3. After receiving the messages, each node __updates__ its attributes as a function of its current attributes and the aggregated messages.

 This procedure happens synchronously for all nodes in the graph, so that at each message passing step all nodes are updated.